higgyCodes/breakable/README.md

 ## Lesson

+1. Break 3rd party tool - just using the browser.
+2. Break UI using attack on node service of production build keep service running
+3. Break UI using attack on node service of production build and bring down api

+### Step 1 - Why is UI important - why may it be overlooked?

+UI has moved a lot in the past 5 years, the advent of single page apps has shifted a lot of state concerns to the client.
+In addition, the move toward progressive web app - including the shift to service workers and the possibilities that web assembly provides will increase the complexity and scope of the concerns faced by the front end.

 ### Step 1 - Get up and running

 ### Step 2 - Examining critical paths in UI design